akolbo/starter-theme/README.md

 1. .class-name.marketing
 - An area that describes a marketing content section

+1. .class-name.overview
+- An area that describes a marketing content section

+1. .class-name.cta
+- An area that describes a marketing content section

+1. .class-name.warning
+- An area that describes a marketing content section

 ## Supplemental or Auxiliary Elements
-1. Button
+1. .button
-2. Href
+2. .href
-3. Tag
+3. .tag
+1. .legend
+1. .marketing-burst
-1. Legend
+1. .tire-detail-fit-checker
-1. Marketing Burst
+1. .tire-detail-fit-confirmation
-1. Tire Detail Fit Checker/Confirmation
-1. Trust Mark
+1. .trust-mark
-1. Trust Burst
+1. .trust-burst
-1. Product Rates
+1. .product-rates
-1. Ribbon
+1. .ribbon

 ## Singular Topic Units (format?)